Skip to main content

 • any other relevant department that may hold information required in the assessment of this application

-To apply for mainstream home to school travel assistance and Post 16 travel assistance (for students who do not have an EHCP), please complete the online application form and upload your supporting evidence.
+Please complete the online application form below, review the Home to school transport policy and upload with all necessary supporting evidence.
 Your application can not be submitted until evidence has been provided.

-If you experience any difficulty completing the form online, you can download the mainstream and post-16 application for travel assistance in the documents section below.
-Save the completed document and send to [email protected] or post (with supporting documentation) to:
+If you experience any difficulty completing the form online, you can download the Mainstream and post 16 application for travel assistance document below.
+Save the completed form and email to [email protected]

 Mainstream Travel Assistance team